MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-56-bnlp/README.md

 ## Notes:

-- Due to formatting issues and the inability to pull the Income Data through any sort of API, it has manually been put in.
+- Due to formatting issues and the inability to pull the Income Data through any sort of API, it has been left under the external datasets as `income_data_raw.csv`.

 ## Authors: